WalletScrutiny/WalletScrutinyCom/_android/com.vouchermoneywallet.md

 As mentioned above, we contacted via web form and via twitter.
 This is a copy of the web form message:

-> Hi! <br><br>
+> Hi!
+>

-My name is Daniel and I work for a website called walletscrutiny.com.
-We check the apps on Google Play for Bitcoin related apps and scrutinize whether the app is custodial/self-custodial, open or closed source, verifiable or not verifiable and reproducible or not. <br><br>
+> My name is Daniel and I work for a website called walletscrutiny.com.
+We check the apps on Google Play for Bitcoin related apps and scrutinize whether the app is custodial/self-custodial, open or closed source, verifiable or not verifiable and reproducible or not.
+>
-I downloaded your app and tried to access the Bitcoin wallet.
+> I downloaded your app and tried to access the Bitcoin wallet.
 But instead of BTC, I see that it is VMBTC.
 I tried googling for what is VMBTC (By which I assume it is Voucher Money BTC.)
 However, I was not able to get enough information.
 Is this an ERC-20 token?
-Is it real Bitcoin? <br><br>
+Is it real Bitcoin?
+>
-Thank you for your response
+> Thank you for your response

 ### New Verdict